While the Romans’ travel options were limited to foot or horseback, nowadays travellers to Hadrian’s Wall Country have

 Notch up memorable miles on roads that twist and dip alongside the Wall.
 Connecting Newcastle to Hexham is the A69 while the quieter B6318 runs the closest to the Wall and is best for accessing the majority of attractions and sites here.
 Car parking is available at all major sites too.

-The award-winning AD122 Hadrian's Wall Bus operates every year from Easter weekend until around the end of September, which makes it easier to explore our Roman heritage and get out and about in some of the country’s most spectacular landscapes.
+The award-winning AD122 Hadrian's Wall Bus operates every year from Easter weekend until around the end of September (4th April to 27th September 2020), which makes it easier to explore our Roman heritage and get out and about in some of the country’s most spectacular landscapes.
 The Hadrian’s Wall Country line train operated by Northern Rail runs regular services which connect with the AD122 at Hexham and Haltwhistle.
 The AD122 stops at Roman sites in between, including Housesteads, Once Brewed and Haltwhistle.

 Newcastle Railway Station is well connected to the rest of the country on the main East Coast line.
 From here, board the Hadrian's Wall Country Line linking Newcastle and Carlisle via Hexham.
 Stopping at sites along the Wall, buy a Hadrian's Wall Country Line Day Ranger ticket and hop on and off all day anywhere between Carlisle and Newcastle and beyond.
 Walking routes and cycle routes link up with most stops and a limited number of bikes can be taken on board on a first-come basis.
 Catch the Tyne & Wear Metro service to explore Roman sites in Newcastle and Tyneside.